History of Serbia: Principality/Kingdom of Serbia (1878–1918)

-In the second half of 19th century, Serbia gained statehood as the Kingdom of Serbia.
-It thus became part of the constellation of European states and the first political parties were founded, thus giving new momentum to political life.
+In the second half of 19th century Serbia gained statehood as the Kingdom of Serbia.
+It thus became part of the constellation of European states and the first political parties were founded, giving new momentum to political life.
 The May Coup in 1903, bringing Karađorđe's grandson to the throne with the title of King Peter I, opened the way for parliamentary democracy in Serbia.
-Having received a European education, this liberal king translated "On Liberty" by John Stuart Mill and gave his country a democratic constitution.
+Having received a European education this liberal king translated ‘On Liberty’ by John Stuart Mill and gave his country a democratic constitution.
 It initiated a period of parliamentary government and political freedom interrupted by the outbreak of the liberation wars.

-Serbia had multiple national goals.
+Serbia had several national goals.
 The large number of Serbs living in Bosnia looked to Serbia as the focus of their nationalism, but they were ruled by the Germans of the Austrian Empire.
 Austria's annexation of Bosnia in 1908 deeply alienated the Serbian peoples.
 Plotters swore revenge, which they achieved in 1914 by assassination of the Austrian heir.
 Serbian intellectuals dreamed of a South Slavic state—which in the 1920s became Yugoslavia.

-Serbia was landlocked, and strongly felt the need for access to the Mediterranean, preferably through the Adriatic Sea.
+Serbia was landlocked and strongly felt the need for access to the Mediterranean, preferably through the Adriatic Sea.
 Austria worked hard to block Serbian access to the sea, for example by helping with the creation of Albania in 1912.
-Montenegro, Serbia's only real ally, did have a small port, but Austrian territory intervened, blocking access until Serbia acquired Novi Pazar and part of Macedonia from Turkey in 1913.
-To the south, Bulgaria blocked Serbian access to the Aegean Sea.
+Montenegro, Serbia's only real ally, did have a small port but Austrian territory intervened, blocking access until Serbia acquired Novi Pazar and part of Macedonia from Turkey in 1913.
+To the south Bulgaria blocked Serbian access to the Aegean Sea.

 Serbia, Greece, Montenegro and Bulgaria formed the Balkan League and went to war with the Ottomans in 1912–13.
 They won decisively and expelled that Empire from almost all of the Balkans.
 The main remaining foe was Austria, which strongly rejected Pan-Slavism and Serbian nationalism and was ready to make war to end those threats.
 Ethnic nationalism would doom the multicultural Austro-Hungarian Empire.
 Expansion of Serbia would block Austrian and German aspirations for direct rail connections to Constantinople and the Middle East.
 Serbia relied primarily on Russia for Great Power support but Russia was very hesitant at first to support Pan-Slavism, and counselled caution.
 However, in 1914 it reversed positions and promised military support to Serbia.